matomo-org/developer-documentation/docs/2.x/custom-reports-extended.md

 ```

 As you can see, all our javascript code is inside the `$(document).ready` callback.
-This is because we want the Javascript code to be executed when the page is fully loaded.
+This is because we want the JavaScript code to be executed when the page is fully loaded.

 Now if you open the report in your browser, you'll see the report being reloaded every 10 seconds.